Agricultural Land Commission (ALC)

 City of Surrey measures that support streamside protection as part of newly adopted Sensitive Ecosystem Development Permit (DP3) areas.

 Scientific survey method that uses an electrical current to safely sample fish populations.
-Electrofishing is typically a first step of instream work projects, to ensure a work area is safely isolated from fish in advance of instream work.
+Electrofishing can be used as part of a Fish Salvage, and is typically a first step of instream work projects to ensure a work area is safely isolated from fish in advance of instream work.

 Environmental Construction Monitoring/Erosion and Sediment Control (ESC) Monitoring

 An environmental management practice implemented on construction projects for the purpose of monitoring construction works to ensure compliance with environmental regulations associated with sensitive areas.